Duke University study begins drive-thru COVID-19 testing of participants - Salisbury Post

 carl.blankenship@salisburypost.com

-KANNAPOLIS – A pool of people from the existing MURDOCK health study at the N.C.
-Research Campus is now being studied for COVID-19 infection and immunity.
+KANNAPOLIS — Some participants from the existing MURDOCK health study at the N.C.
+Research Campus are now being studied for COVID-19 infection and immunity.

-MURDOCK, a broad study on health in North Carolina, follows a cohort of 12,500 people and is conducted by the Duke Clinical and Translational Science Institute.
-Nore than 1,300 of those people are now part of a smaller cohort which is examining the health effects of COVID-19.
-Some of those participants are now taking at-home COVID-19 tests in a drive-thru format near Duke University’s facility in the North Carolina Research Campus in Kannapolis.
+MURDOCK, a broad study on health in North Carolina, follows 12,500 people and is conducted by the Duke Clinical and Translational Science Institute.
+More than 1,300 of those people are now part of a smaller cohort that is examining the health effects of COVID-19.
+Some of those participants are taking at-home COVID-19 tests in a drive-thru format near Duke University’s facility in the North Carolina Research Campus in Kannapolis.

 Participants drove up to tents to receive testing packets and information from staff on Tuesday.
 The participants performed nose swabs on themselves while being observed and staying in their cars.

-The testing site, which was only for study participants and not public, was set up to observe participants and give instructions for the first time they perform the test.
+The testing site, which was only for study participants and not the public, was set up to observe participants and give instructions for the first time they perform the test.
 The patients can then administer biweekly follow-up tests on themselves at home.

 Participant Wendy Mateo-Pascual said the swabbing was not entirely unpleasant.
 Mateo-Pascual, a Latinx community advocate, said she is happy to try and be part of the solution and do something that could help people be healthy.